ansible-ThoTeam/nexus3-oss/README.md

     nexus_download_url: "http://download.sonatype.com/nexus/3"
 ```

-The role will install/upgrade-to latest nexus available version by default.
-You may fix the version by tuning the `nexus_version` variable.
+The role will install latest nexus available version by default.
+You may fix the version by setting the `nexus_version` variable.
 See available versions at https://www.sonatype.com/download-oss-sonatype.

+If you fix the version and change it to a different one, the role will try to upgrade your installation. **Make sure to change to a later version in release history**.
+Downgrading will fail (unless you re-install from scratch using the [`nexus_purge` special var](#purge-nexus))

+If you don't fix the version and play the role on an existing installation, the current installed version will be used (detecting target of `{{ nexus_installation_dir}}/nexus-latest`).
+If you want to upgrade nexus, you will have to pass the special var `nexus_upgrade=true` on the ansible-playbook command line.
+See [Upgrade nexus to latest version](#upgrade-nexus-to-latest-version)

-If you use an older version of nexus, you should make sure you do not use features which are not available (e.g. yum hosted repositories for nexus < 3.8.0, git lfs repo for nexus < 3.3.0, etc.)
+If you use an older version of nexus than the lastest, you should make sure you do not use features which are not available in the installed release (e.g. yum hosted repositories for nexus < 3.8.0, git lfs repo for nexus < 3.3.0, etc.)

 `nexus_timezone` is a Java Timezone name and can be useful in combination with `nexus_scheduled_tasks` cron expressions below.

-You may change the download site for packages by tuning `nexus_download_url` (e.g. closed environment, proxy/cache on your network...). **In this case, the automatic detection of the latest version will most likelly fail and you will have to set the version to download.** If you still want to take advantage of automatic latest version detection, a call to `<your_custom_location>/latest-unix.tar.gz` must return and HTTP 302 redirect to the latest available version in your cache/proxy.
+You may change the download site for packages by tuning `nexus_download_url` (e.g. closed environment, proxy/cache on your network...). **In this case, the automatic detection of the latest version will most likelly fail and you will have to fix the version to download.** If you still want to take advantage of automatic latest version detection, a call to `<your_custom_location>/latest-unix.tar.gz` must return an HTTP 302 redirect to the latest available version in your cache/proxy.

 ### Download dir for nexus package
 ```yaml